clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 - Divine Health is magical (no longer immune to disease)
 - Divine Smite is not magical - but you can't use it to expend spell slots!

-The `druid`'s wild shape is magical and would temporarily drop within an `AMF`.
+The `druid`'s `Wild Shape` is magical and would temporarily drop within an `AMF`.

 The `ranger` is more straightforward.
-Only spells matter, and while `Hunter's Mark` will linger, it does so under concentration, and is suppressed by an `AMF` if you/they touch it.
+Only spells matter, and while `Hunter's Mark` will linger, it does so under concentration, and is suppressed if either of you are inside of an `AMF`.

 ## Delayed Blast Fireball
 This brings us to the curious case of [Delayed Blast Fireball](https://roll20.net/compendium/dnd5e/Delayed%20Blast%20Fireball).